 So, how do we hold onto our beautiful, Holy God in face of the lies, fears and cruel realities surrounding us?
-I think this is where we need something much stronger than our own willpower.
+We need something much stronger than our own willpower.
 We need the supernatural help of our King!
-And what a king we have!
+And what a King we have!
 Listen:

 “In the year of King Uzziah’s death, I saw the Lord sitting on a throne, lofty and exalted, with the train of His robe filling the temple.
 Seraphim stood above Him, each having six wings; with two he covered his face, and with two he covered his feet, and with two he flew.
 And one called out to another and said,